Frequently Asked Questions

 Will shouting or making noise scare it away or will it cause a defensive attack?
 What should be done with California bears, may be a bad idea other parts of the world.
 These FAQs were made with the intent to error on the side of caution.

-1) Face the animal, don’t stare into the eyes, and walk backwards slowly.
+What you should do if you see a bear or mountain lion:1) Face the animal, don’t stare into the eyes, and walk backwards slowly.

 2) Speak to the animal in a calming monotone voice.